Charles S. Fairfax: Personal life

 In 1854, Fairfax met his wife, Ada Benham, the daughter of Joseph S. Benham of Cincinnati, in San Francisco.
 They were married on January 10, 1855, in Louisville, Kentucky, at the home of her stepsister, Henrietta Prentice.
-They had no children.
+He left no issue.

 Estate in California

 After their return to San Francisco, Fairfax and his bride visited his boyhood friend Dr. Alfred W. Taliaferro at his country home in Marin County.
 When they expressed their great admiration of his estate, he gave them the property as a wedding gift.
 Thus, in 1855, the couple became residents of what would eventually become the town of Fairfax.

 The Fairfax estate was near the site of the last political duel fought in California, on the afternoon of May 25, 1861, between State Assemblymen Daniel Showalter and Charles W. Piercy.
 Though Fairfax served them lunch and tried to dissuade them, the two men walked to a grassy meadow and fired rifles at 40 paces; Piercy was killed by the second volley.

 They made many improvements to their new property and called it Bird's Nest Glen.
 Fairfax imported game birds to satisfy his zeal for hunting and improve his chances for success.
 Ada planted trees and flowers and named the estate.

 They entertained lavishly and it became so customary for their friends to say, "Let's go to the Fairfax's," or "Let's go to Fairfax," that the area took on the identity of Fairfax, which continued long after their departure, up to the time of the town's incorporation in 1931.

 In 1925, the Emporium bought the property, which later became the Marin Town and Country Club.

 Bird's Nest Glen is now on the National Register of Historic Places as California Registered Historical Landmark No. 679.
 The plaque is on the site, at the Marin Town and Country Club.